Command & Conquer (cancelled video game): Change to free-to-play model

 In August 2012, Generals 2 was repurposed to a free-to-play game known as simply Command & Conquer.
-The content which has been built for Generals 2 was to be delivered into the new C&C game.
+The content which had been built for Generals 2 was to be delivered into the new C&C game.

 Following the negative reaction from series fans that Command & Conquer would not have a single-player campaign, EA President Frank Gibeau said that a single-player storyline would still be a possibility: "The beauty of free-to-play is that we can adjust and adapt to what we're hearing as opposed to, 'I'm sorry, it's two months from ship and it is what it is'.
 It's a very different model because you don't have to build as much.
 You build in response to your audience".
 It was later revealed that the game would have a single-player campaign.

 Promotion and cancellation

 From then on, news of the upcoming game was relatively quiet.
 In mid-December 2012, Victory Games hosted a C&C Community Summit where select members were invited and given the chance to play the game and share feedback with the developers.
 It was later on that Victory Games announced the third faction as the Asian-Pacific Alliance.
 In May EA released a development video diary stating the developers' intention to constantly improve on the final product based on the players' feedback.
 At E3 2013, EA released a new trailer of the game as well as the beta going live in the summer.
 On August 5, a second development video diary was released showing the design process of modifying the GLA Bomb Truck unit from Command & Conquer: Generals into the GLA Nuke Truck.
 Victory Games also released wallpapers of the generals of each faction, starting with the APA generals and later the EU and GLA within a few days of each other.

 Both EA and Victory Games stated that Command and Conquer would be showcased at Cologne's Gamescom 2013.
 In addition to the press conference, a trailer revealed that campaign missions were to be made available next year.
 The game has been canceled as of October 29, 2013 due to negative fan feedback over an economy-based, multiplayer experience.
 The cancellation statement released by the company cited multiplayer for Command & Conquer being its downfall.